Bedourie, Queensland: History

-The area around Bedourie is on Karanja land.
+The area around Bedourie is on Wangkamahdla land.
 The region was originally inhabited by Indigenous communities prior to the arrival of pastoralists, who subsequently established cattle stations.
 Throughout the late nineteenth century, Bedourie served as a significant watering and rest stop for drovers transporting livestock from the Northern Territory and north-west Queensland to Birdsville, some 200 kilometres to the south.

 In 1881, a Native Police camp known as the Eyre's Creek barracks was established on the site by Sub-Inspector Robert Barrington Sharpe.
 Operations were conducted from the barracks until it was decommissioned in 1889.
 Sharpe shot himself in the head in 1886 and was replaced by Sub-Inspector Robert Kyle Little who shot numerous Indigenous people on at least one punitive expedition.
 Little later died from heat exhaustion just before the barracks closed.

 In February 1887, 2 sqmi were reserved as the site for a town.

 The Royal Hotel was constructed and opened in 1886 by Hylock & Co. with a thatched roof (later replaced with corrugated iron) and the locality was renamed Bedourie.

 Bedourie Post Office opened around July 1903 (receiving offices known as Bidouri, Bedouri and Bedourie had been open since 1887).

 The Diamantina Shire Council moved its headquarters from Birdsville to Bedourie in 1953.

 Bedourie State School opened on 16 May 1960.
 The current school building opened in 1967.

 The Bedourie Public Library had a major refurbishment in 2009.